MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-connect-to-arc.md

 >[!IMPORTANT]
 > If you are connecting a multi-node cluster to Arc, enable the Arc connection to the cluster before scaling out to additional nodes.

->[!NOTE]
+There are two approaches to connect your cluster to Arc:

+1. Use the helper modules in this GitHub repo to simplify Arc connectivity.
+The steps for using the helper modules as described on this page.
-> If you are using PowerShell 7 with the new API to connect to Arc, [see this article](./aks-edge-howto-more-configs.md) for the instructions.
+2. Use PowerShell 7 with the commands from the AKSEdge module, to connect to Arc, [see this article](./aks-edge-howto-more-configs.md) for the instructions.

+## 1. Download the helper modules

+Download the helper modules from this [GitHub repo](https://github.com/Azure/aks-edge-utils).
+Navigate to the **Code** tab and click the **Download Zip** button to download the repository as a **.zip** file.
+Extract the GitHub **.zip** file to a working folder.

-## 1. Configure your Azure environment
+## 2. Configure your Azure environment

 In your GitHub repo, open the **aide-userconfig.json** file from the **tools** folder.